-Then, choose suitable bearings, which are often divided into two types including porous bearing and roller bearing.
+Then, choose suitable bearings, which are often divided into two types including porous bearing and rolling bearing.

 2) Choose materials for satellite gears and sun gears in micro planetary gearheads.
-There are plastic gears, power metallurgy and hardware processing.
+There are plastic gears, materials made by powder metallurgy, and hardware processing.
 ZHAOWEI has metal and plastic shells for them in micro planetary gearheads, suitable for any application that you need within reach.

 3) The single-stage planetary gear can not meet the large planetary gear transmission ratio.
 Sometimes it needs 2-stage or 3-stage or even 4-stage to meet the requirements of the larger transmission ratio.
 As the number of planetary gears increases, the distribution of the load increases and therefore the torque that can be transmitted.

-4) Choose the suitable kind of motor.
-ZHAOWEI supplies optional motors, such as DC brush motors, DC brushless motors, stepper motors and coreless motors, which can match with your micro planetary gearhead for better performance.
+4) Choose a suitable kind of motor.
+ZHAOWEI supplies optional motors, such as brushed DC motors, DC brushless motors, stepper motors, and coreless motors, which can match with your micro planetary gearhead for better performance.

 Note: As for more details (voltage, current, gear ratio, diameter torque, etc.), ZHAOWEI also provides related information as well as customized service for you.